zhaoyboo/Toy-Athernet/README.md

-You may not consider reffering to this project if you are taking CS120 course :D.
+You may not consider refering to this project if you are taking CS120 course :D.

 The code will make you so confused.